 Online courses can be accessed by computer or tablet.

-The Fatal Five series has a choice of three courses depending on whether you are a DSP, a clinician or a Case Manager/QDDP.
-Each course provides its own focus.
+There are three learner specific paths: This series has a choice of three course paths with their own focus depending on whether you are a DSP, a clinician or a Case Manager/QDDP.

 1. Fatal Five Fundamentals